The Gunns: Early beginnings; various feuds (2020–2022)

 During this time, Gunn Club transitioned into villains by forming an alliance with The Acclaimed (Anthony Bowens and Max Caster).
 Caster began teaming with Gunn Club more frequently after Bowens suffered a knee injury in May.
 They began appearing more on Dynamite and Rampage, beginning with the June 1 episode of Dynamite, where they lost to CM Punk and FTR (Cash Wheeler and Dax Harwood).
 On the Road Rager episode of Rampage, Caster and Gunn Club defeated Ruffin It (Bear Boulder, Bear Bronson and Leon Ruffin).
 At AEW x NJPW: Forbidden Door, the entire Gunn Club trio teamed with Caster to defeat Alex Coughlin, Kevin Knight, The DKC and Yuya Uemura.

-On the Blood and Guts episode of Dynamite, Caster and Gunn Club lost to Danhausen and FTR, after Bowens accidentally hit Austin with his crutch.
-Austin and Colten confronted Acclaimed after the match and left the ring, while Billy stayed with Acclaimed.
-The following week, on Dynamite, Acclaimed and Gunn Club defeated Fuego Del Sol and Ruffin It in an eight-man tag team match.
-However, Billy attacked Acclaimed after the match due to dissension between both teams.
-This would result in Gunn Club facing Acclaimed in a dumpster match on the August 3 episode of Dynamite, which Gunn Club lost.
+On the 2022 Blood and Guts episode of Dynamite, Caster and the Gunn Club lost to Danhausen and FTR after Bowens accidentally hit Austin with his crutch.
+Austin and Colten confronted Acclaimed after the match and left the ring, while Billy stayed with the Acclaimed.
+The following week, on Dynamite, the Acclaimed and Gunn Club defeated Fuego Del Sol and Ruffin It in an eight-man tag team match.
+However, Billy attacked the Acclaimed after the match due to dissension between both teams.
+This would result in the Gunn Club facing the Acclaimed in a dumpster match on the August 3 episode of Dynamite, which Gunn Club lost.
 Billy tried to reconcile with Austin and Colten on the August 17 episode of Dynamite but Stokely Hathaway appeared on the stage and Austin and Colten turned on Billy by attacking him and siding with Hathaway, which resulted in Acclaimed making the save and forming an alliance with Billy.
 This marked Billy's removal from the Gunn Club.

-The Gunns (2022–present)

-Austin and Colten resumed their alliance with Stokely Hathaway, as they joined his group of wrestlers including Big Bill, Lee Moriarty and Ethan Page, who interfered in the Casino Battle Royale at All Out, to clear the field for the Joker, revealed to be the returning Maxwell Jacob Friedman, who went on to win the match.
-On the September 14 episode of Dynamite, the new alliance was named "The Firm".
-On the October 17 episode of Dark: Elevation, Gunn Club began referring themselves to as "The Gunns", as they defeated The Bollywood Boyz (Gurv Sihra and Harv Sihra).
-Gunns began mocking FTR by impersonating them during their matches, leading to a match between both teams at the Holiday Bash episode of Dynamite, which Gunns won.
+Austin and Colten resumed their alliance with Stokely Hathaway, as they joined his group of wrestlers The Firm and changed their name to The Gunns.
+Gunns began mocking FTR by impersonating them during their matches, also including attacking them post-match at Final Battle.
+This led to a match between both teams at the Holiday Bash episode of Dynamite, which the Gunns won.